United Kingdom membership of the European Union

-The United Kingdom (along with the British Overseas Territory of Gibraltar) was a member state of the European Union (EU) and of its predecessor the European Communities (EC) – principally the European Economic Community (EEC) from 1 January 1973 until 31 January 2020.
-Since the foundation of the EEC, the UK had been an important neighbour and then leading member state, until Brexit ended 47 years of membership.
-During the UK's time as a member state two referendums were held on the issue of its membership, with the first being held on 5 June 1975, resulting in a vote to stay in the EC, and the second, held on 23 June 2016, which resulted in the vote to leave the EU.
+The United Kingdom (along with the British Overseas Territory of Gibraltar) was a member state of the European Union (EU) and of its predecessor the European Communities (EC) – principally the European Economic Community (EEC) – from 1 January 1973 until 31 January 2020.
+Since the foundation of the EEC, the UK had been an important neighbour and then a leading member state, until Brexit ended 47 years of membership.
+During the UK's time as a member state two referendums were held on the issue of its membership: the first, held on 5 June 1975, resulting in a vote to stay in the EC, and the second, held on 23 June 2016, resulting in a vote to leave the EU.

 History

 EU roots and British accession (1957–1973)

 Ten West European nations (not including West Germany) created the Council of Europe in 1949, the first step towards political co-operation between them, but some countries wanted to go further.
 The 1951 Treaty of Paris created the European Coal and Steel Community (ECSC), which began to unite European countries economically and politically in order to secure lasting peace, after two world wars had started in Europe in the first half of the century.
 The six founding countries were Belgium, France, West Germany, Italy, Luxembourg and the Netherlands.
 The 1950s were dominated by the Cold War between the Soviet bloc and the Western democracies.
-In 1951 the six ECSC countries signed a treaty to run their heavy industries – coal and steel – under a common management.
-In this way, it was felt that none on its own could make the weapons of war to turn against the others, as in the past.

-In 1957, building on the success of the Coal and Steel Treaty, the six ECSC countries expanded co-operation to other economic sectors.
-They signed the Treaty of Rome, creating the European Economic Community (EEC), or 'Common Market'.
+In 1951, the six ECSC countries signed a treaty to run their heavy industries – coal and steel – under a common management.
+It was felt that, with this arrangement, no country on its own could make weapons of war that it could turn against the others, in contrast to what had occurred in the past.
+In 1957, building on the success of the Coal and Steel Treaty, the six ECSC countries expanded co-operation to other economic sectors by signing the Treaty of Rome, creating the European Economic Community (EEC), or 'Common Market'.
 The idea was for people, goods and services to be able to move freely across borders.
-The French president Charles De Gaulle was determined himself to have his own ‘special relationship’ with West Germany as he wanted the EEC to be essentially a Franco-German alliance, with the other four members being satellite states.
+The French president Charles de Gaulle was determined to have his own 'special relationship' with West Germany, for he wished the EEC to be essentially a Franco-German alliance, with the other four members being satellite states.